DarkHobbit/doublecontact/doc/manual.en.md

 If address book was saved in single file, choose **File -> Open -> File** in DoubleContact menu and open received file with VCF, UDX, CSV, NBF or MPB extension.
 If address book is a directory, choose **File -> Open -> Directory**.

+Sometimes there are VCF directories, where content is broken (bad quoted-printable on non-latin strings), but filenames are valid contact names.
+To read such directories, preliminary check option "while VCF directory reading" ( **View -> Settings** menu item, "Loading" tab).
+In other cases, this option must be unchecked.

 In both cases, DoubleContact load address book and show it as a table.

 The same way, you can load from MyPhoneExplorer backup file (MPB extension).
 In this case, DoubleContact load not only contacts, but also call history, organizer, notes and SMS.
 DoubleContact not support this extra data, but allow to save it in other MPB file after contacts edit.